rancher/docs/content/rke/v0.1.x/en/os/_index.md

 net.bridge.bridge-nf-call-iptables=1
 ```

-### RedHat Enterprise Linux (RHEL) / Oracle Enterprise Linux (OEL) / CentOS
+### Red Hat Enterprise Linux (RHEL) / Oracle Enterprise Linux (OEL) / CentOS

-If using RedHat Enterprise Linux, Oracle Enterprise Linux or CentOS, you cannot use the `root` user as [SSH user]({{< baseurl >}}/rke/v0.1.x/en/config-options/nodes/#ssh-user) due to [Bugzilla 1527565](https://bugzilla.redhat.com/show_bug.cgi?id=1527565).
+If using Red Hat Enterprise Linux, Oracle Enterprise Linux or CentOS, you cannot use the `root` user as [SSH user]({{< baseurl >}}/rke/v0.1.x/en/config-options/nodes/#ssh-user) due to [Bugzilla 1527565](https://bugzilla.redhat.com/show_bug.cgi?id=1527565).
 Please follow the instructions below how to setup Docker correctly, based on the way you installed Docker on the node.

 #### Using upstream Docker
 If you are using upstream Docker, the package name is `docker-ce` or `docker-ee`.
 You can check the installed package by executing: